BenjaminNeustadt/code_review_4/README.md

 Product does this by scanning through maths papers, looking for mathematical expressions.
 It then extracts those sums, as strings.
-Extracted sum strings then evaluated.
+Extracted "sum strings" are then evaluated.
 Evaluated result outputted,
 along with the extracted sum string."